Team-Optix-3749/Optix-Blog/_posts/2022-10-11-software-four.md

 # Meeting Notes
  - We didn't finish all the work, but we did get through some important concepts like Object Oriented Programming
- - We were missing a decent ammount of people (including Rohin and Rohan D:)
+ - We were missing a decent amount of people (including Rohin and Rohan D:)
  - we got stuck on Lambdas for a while, if you don't understand them it's ok because they're confusing just learn to recognize them and copy their usage to start